-Some 166 species annually on average can be found at the lagoons on "Lagoon Road" located on the north side of Talbot Trail.
+Around 166 species on average can be found at the lagoons on "Lagoon Road" located on the north side of Talbot Trail.
 Parking is on the lagoon side of this dirt road.
-Permits, a lock box code are require and these along with directions can be obtained through the
+Permits and a lock box code are require and these along with directions can be found at the

 Blenheim Municipal office at 35 Talbot Street in Blenheim.
 For more information call 519-676-5405.